Traveling to the UK With Your Dog: 2026 Entry Rules

 - Lake swimming: Many lakes allow dogs to swim.
 Derwentwater and Ullswater are particularly popular.

 - Accommodation: Abundant pet-friendly B&Bs, holiday cottages, and hotels.
-The Lake District is one of the most pet-friendly accommodation regions in all of Europe.
+The Lake District is one of the most pet-friendly accommodation regions in Europe.

 Scotland

-Scotland is extraordinarily dog-friendly, with the Right to Roam giving you access to nearly all land (with responsible behavior).
+Scotland is extraordinarily dog-friendly, with the Right to Roam giving access to nearly all land with responsible behavior.

 - Edinburgh: Dog-friendly pubs, extensive parks (Arthur’s Seat, Holyrood Park), and a walkable city center.